 If you currently have a legacy on-premise ERP system and feel like it is not serving your business well – it’s time to consider moving to a more modern ERP solution.
 When it comes down to it, your ERP system should streamline work – not make it more difficult.
 Though switching ERP systems can be somewhat unsettling at first, you also shouldn’t ignore the benefits of a new selection or downplay the hassle your current system might be causing.
-To discover if switching ERP systems is in your best interest, you need to calculate your true cost of ownership.
-This is based on you return on investment (ROI) minus your ERP total cost of ownership (ERP TCO) over 5 years.
+To discover if switching ERP systems is in your best interest, you need to calculate your Total Economic Impact.
+This is based on your return on investment (ROI) minus your ERP total cost of ownership (ERP TCO) over 5 years.

-The ERP TCO is calculated based on the purchase price and implementation costs of an ERP system, along with the operating costs for the 5-10 years the system will be used.
+The ERP Total Economic Impact is calculated based on the purchase price and implementation costs of an ERP system, along with the operating costs for the 5-10 years the system will be used.
 The upfront costs of ownership depend on multiple factors:

 Vendor’s Licensing Policies